trilitech/tezos-developer-docs/docs/using/staking.md

 Now the application shows your liquid balance and any tez that remain staked.

+## Viewing your rewards

+The Tezos protocol distributes staking rewards automatically, without requiring any manual action.
+To see them, look up your account on a block explorer such as [TzKT](https://tzkt.io).

 ## More information

 For more information about the staking web application and the process of staking from the Tezos user perspective, see the blog post [How to stake your tez and earn 2x rewards](https://spotlight.tezos.com/how-to-stake/).